 For example, if you bring someone to the UK under the Intra-Company Transfer Short-Term arranged months for 6 months, they can extend for a further a 6 months from within the UK providing they are still required for the role.

 If you are unsure about the best route for your business needs, call one of our highly experienced staff at DavidsonMorris Solicitors.

-Is switching from Tier 2 ICT to Tier 2 (General) visa permitted?
+Is switching from ICT to the Skilled Worker visa permitted?

 Changes to the UK Immigration Rules in 2020 have now made it possible for ICT visa holders to switch into the Skilled Worker visa route, provided they meet the eligibility requirements.
 There is no longer a cooling off period and the visa holder does not need to return to their home country to make their application.